nabeelnazir/ruby_app/README.md

 3. I focused on SOLID design principles while coding this task.
 Infact, I incorporate single responsibility and open/closed design principle.
 4. I incorporate dependency injection in the file `LogsParser` & `LogsView`.
 5. Validations like file exists, file is not empty, correct IP validation and correct URL validation are covered in this project.
+6. Integrations tests are also added in this project.

 ### Important files to view:
 1. `parser.rb` (This is the main file from where the code is executed)